tamanna037/InformationTypesDetectionNLP/README.md

      ```
       python InfoTypesDetectionOss.py
      ```
   8. The code will start running and training the model.
-You can see the output below
+Model performance on the test set will be printed.